 I have been climbing, hiking and doing via ferrata a lot in the Elbsandstein mountains recently.
 I give a short overview of Saxon style climbing and a summary of the main via ferrata in the region.

-The Elbsandstein mountains are great!
+The Elbsandstein mountains are magnificent!
 I have been there three times in the last three months, always for extended periods of at least three days up to a week.
 There is a lot to see.
 Even though I have been there regularly in the last couple of years, I am surprised that I can always find new and exciting places that I have not visited before.

 The Elbsandstein mountains are an accumulation of sandstone mountains near the city of Dresden, located in the very east of Germany.
 A part of them lies on the German side and is called Sächsische Schweiz, while the second part is called Böhmische Schweiz and stretches along the Northern border of Czech Republic.
-On the German side they reach a height of a bit more than 550 meters above sea level.
+On the German side, they reach a height of a bit more than 550 m above sea level.

 Hiking and Via Ferrata

 I spent a significant fraction of my time in the Elbsandstein mountains not climbing, but hiking and doing via ferrata.
 They are also great for that!
 Most trails are flat enough even for inexperienced hikers if you do not take a lot of luggage with you.
 If you do, be prepared to suffer!
 Many peaks are easily accessible, and even more can be reached with just a short and easy scramble.
 The views are amazing!
 Especially in the morning, when fog from the night floats over the valleys.

 I finally managed to ascend all three via ferrata in the region:

 Häntzschelstiege: This is the longest one of the three and the one that feels most like a proper via ferrata.
 It consists of a shorter lower part and a longer upper part that leads through a chimney and out into the open.
 It offers incredible views at the top, but it can get crowded on the weekends.
 Via ferrata set recommended.